ruuda/blog/posts/2015-02-05-global-game-jam-2015.md

 ---

-It is starting to become a tradition: jamming at the [global game jam](http://globalgamejam.org) at the Breda jam site.
+It is starting to become a tradition: jamming with the [global game jam](http://globalgamejam.org) at the Breda jam site.
 In just 48 hours, we built the game [_Richy’s Groceries_](http://globalgamejam.org/2015/games/richy’s-groceries) around the theme _What do we do now?_
-In the game, the player assumes the role of a mother shopping for groceries with her daughter, when the store is about to close.
+In the game, the player assumes the role of a mother shopping for groceries with her daughter when the store is about to close.

 ![Richy’s Groceries](/images/richys-groceries.png)

-I’m very pleased with the result.
+I had a lot of fun during the weekend, and I’m very pleased with the result.
 I especially like the distinctive visual style.
 This is without doubt the most beautiful game jam game that I ever worked on.
 It is really impressive what Derk Over and Hans Crefcoeur